Skip links

 VONDELPARK

 Vondelpark is Amsterdam’s largest green space, and one of the city’s most popular attractions for locals and visitors alike.
-Located just minutes from busy areas like the Leidseplein and Museumplein, the park’s 47 hectares of grass, ponds, walkways and the odd café offer a true urban oasis that’s always within reach.
+Located just minutes from busy areas like the Leidseplein and Museumplein, this 47-hectare park offers plenty of space to walk, relax, or enjoy a coffee at one of its cafés.
+Plus, in case you brought your furry friend along this trip, they are welcome to join, making it the perfect place for a scenic stroll together.

 VINTAGE SHOPPING